What will be the impact of TTIP on the USA? Gwen Buck interviews Bill Waren of Friends of the Earth United States to find out.

 Gwen Buck: Personally, what do you find most worrying about TTIP?
 And what would you say to someone who is currently a TTIP supporter?

-Bill Warren: The TTIP regulatory review provisions worry me most.
+Bill Waren: The TTIP regulatory review provisions worry me most.
 They have nothing to do with trade and everything to do with setting up institutions and procedures to effect deregulation.

 TTIP would allow foreign investors to sue governments for compensation for the cost of complying with regulations that reduced their investments’ value or future profitability.